Disorder-resilient transition of Helical to Conical ground states in M$_{1/3}$NbS$_2$, M=Cr,Mn: NMR Results

 \subsection{\Nb~NMR in \CNS.}

-The blue curve in Fig.~\ref{fig:NbZF} shows the polycrystalline ZF NMR spectrum of \Nb.
-By inspection we recognize two replica of the nine quadrupolar transitions predicted by Eq.~\ref{eq:frequencyab} for nuclear spin $I=\frac 9 2$, that can be attributed to the two inequivalent sites Nb $2a$ and $2b$, in the ratio 1:2 per cell.
-The separation of the two nonuplets is proportional to the difference of their hyperfine fields ${^{93}B}_{2b}-{^{93}B}_{2a}\approx 0.5$ T, roughly 0.8 and 1.3 T, respectively.
-These fields are too large to be due to distant dipoles on Cr ions (a very rough estimate of the dipolar field yields 0.2 T).
+The ZF NMR spectrum of \Nb, is best obtained on the much larger polycrystalline sample due to the improved signal to noise ratio at lower frequencies.
+Unfortunately this sample displays a somewhat larger degree of SOD. \cite{SM} The blue curve in Fig.~\ref{fig:NbZF} shows two replica of the nine quadrupolar transitions predicted by Eq.~\ref{eq:frequencyab} for nuclear spin $I=\frac 9 2$, that can be attributed to the two inequivalent sites Nb $2a$ and $4f$ in space group 182, in the multiplicity ratio 1:2.
+The separation of the two nonuplets is proportional to the $T=0$ difference ${(^{93}{B}}_{\text{hf}, 4f}-{^{93}{B}}_{\text{hf},2a})\approx 0.5$ T of their ZF hyperfine fields, roughly 0.8 and 1.3 T, respectively.
+These fields are too large to be due to distant dipoles on Cr ions (a rough estimate of the dipolar field yields 0.2 T).
 The larger field value indicates a dominant contribution from a local moment on Nb, due to Cr-Nb hybridization.

-The best fit curves in Fig.~\ref{fig:NbZF} require pairs of Nb sites with occupancies in the ratio 1:2, as per Wyckoff sites $2a$ and $2b$ in crystal group 181.
+The best fit curves in Fig.~\ref{fig:NbZF} are obtained by centering Gaussians at the quadrupole perturbed NMR transitions, similar to Eq.~\ref{eq:frequencyab}, but calculated up to second order (see \cite{SM}).
+They require pairs of Nb sites in the amplitude ratio 1:2, as per Wyckoff sites $2a$ and $4f$.
 The simplest model, with just these two main sites (Tab.~\ref{tab:Nbfit}) corresponds to the gray dashed curve.
-A refined model with an additional pair of sites corresponding to 6\% of the Nb nuclei is shown by the orange curve and it will be discussed later.
+A refined model with an additional pair of sites corresponding to 6\% of the Nb nuclei is shown by the orange curve.

+In the 4-site model the parameters of the majority pair are very similar to those of the simpler 2-site fit.
+The second pair has the same fixed amplitude ratio and broader satellite widths therefore hinting at a contribution coming from sites close to site occupancy defects in the Cr plane.
+Each Nb is coupled to several, say $n$, Cr in occupied 2c sites and shares a potential coupling path to several unoccupied 2b, 2d sites.
+Therefore a tiny fraction $x$ of SOD leading to unoccupied 2c or occupied 2b, 2d sites will alter the hyperfine coupling of $\approx nx$ Nb sites.
+A few percent of any of these defects are the likely source of the 6\% contribution in the 4 site fit.